94 pointsby saubeidl7 months ago6 comments

 I appreciate that this might be true for a large portion of US-americans, but the country isn't doing anything, the people continually voted into power takes that ability away, which can be adjusted bi-annually.

-• foolswisdom16 hours ago
+• saubeidl7 months ago

 Let me clarify: I don't mean individual American persons.
 I mean the American oligarchy and the political machine it controls.